Pauan/ar/lib/nuit/README.md

 If you wish to put them at the start of a string you must use a \` or `"` sigil.

-When serializing to a string, it is required to convert all of the above code points (excluding `U+0020` and `U+000A`) into a Unicode code point escape[3].
+When serializing to a string, it is required to convert all of the above code points (regardless of where they appear in the string) into a Unicode code point escape[3].

 This is because the above are *whitespace* characters which are usually invisible.
 Encoding them as Unicode code points makes them visible and removes any ambiguity.

 ---

-The following Unicode code points are *always* illegal, even within a `"` sigil:
+The following Unicode code points are *always* illegal *everywhere*:

     U+0000 through U+0008
     U+000B through U+000C